CODAIT/pardata/CONTRIBUTING.md

 The reST code style compliance is also checked by the `tox` lint test environment if you prefer to use that:

     tox -e lint

+## Dependency Version Pinning Policy

+We should pin the versions of all Python packages that we are using solely for testing and doc generating for a stable test and doc env (e.g., future incompatibility, regression, etc.).
+We want to pin these because, in this project, We use these packages soly for deployment of our development environment (i.e., running tests and generating docs) and we want stable packages that are used by us for these purposes.
+We should let some dependency bot to verify that bumping the versions won't break anything before we actually upgrade any of these dependencies.

+We should not pin the actual dependencies of PyDAX (as specified in `setup.py`), because PyDAX is an intermediate software layer -- those should be pinned only by the actual deployed application that depends on PyDAX.
+We should only code the info of supported versions of these dependencies.
+If there is some regression or incompatibilities in the latest versions of our dependencies, we should either work around them, or update `setup.py` to avoid depending on those versions.